florian-renfer/freelancing-application-monitor/README.md

 The application allows freelancers to keep track of their applications for freelance projects.
 It provides functionalities such as creating and updating applications, and checking for possible duplicates using artificial intelligence (AI).

+### Assumptions

+The API assumes that data entering the `usecase` layer is validated before exectuing the actual usecase.

 ## 📍 The Process

 The motivation behind this project is to create a tool that helps freelancers manage their applications more efficiently.
 This involves tracking the status of applications, deadlines, reminders, notes, and using AI to identify potential duplicate applications, etc.